charlie-makes-things/C_cheddaboards/README.md

 You can use the buildlibrary-static.sh script to build a static library.
 Alternatively you can use the buildlibrary-dynamic.sh script to build a dynamic library.
 It is likely you will need to change the permissions on these scripts to execute them i.e. chmod +x buildlibrary-xxxxx.sh

 The library will be output into either the build/static or build/dylib folder, move whichever on of these you wish to use onto your linker path to use the library.
-I'd recomment using the static library, as the library is very small.
+I'd recommend using the static library, as the library is very small.

 # How To: